Astrocut Documentation

 memory, it takes about 3 hours to build a single cube file.
 On a system with less

-is set to a value less than 50 GB, more passes
+memory or where max_memory is set to a value less than 50 GB, more passes

 through the list of files are required, and the time to create a cube can increase